-Chris Cornell grew up in Seattle and after high school, Cornell spent time working in seafood and as a sous chef before he succeeded in music.
+Chris Cornell grew up in Seattle and after high school he spent time working in seafood and as a sous chef before he succeeded in music.
 The musician currently owns a restaurant in Paris and has said publicly that if he hadn't made it in the music industry, he would have become a chef.
-Chris Cornell's first successful band was Soundgarden, and the group created music together for thirteen years before going their separate ways.
-While with Soundgarden, Cornell worked with the future members of the band Pearl Jam on a project they called Temple of the Dog.
+Chris Cornell's first successful band was Soundgarden, and the group created music together for thirteen years before going their separate ways for a brief period of time.
+While with Soundgarden, Chris Cornell worked with the future members of the band Pearl Jam on a project they called Temple of the Dog.
 Soundgarden emerged as one of the premier bands to come out of Seattle during the rise of grunge in the 1990s.
 Other grunge groups rose to fame alongside Soundgarden, including the very famous Nirvana, Alice in Chains, and Pearl Jam.
 Before grunge was even fully established in the 90s, Soundgarden was making waves on the music scene.
 Their first album, Ultramega OK, was released on a small label but nevertheless resulted in a Grammy nomination.
-The second album by the group, Louder Than Love, was released on a major label and their third effort, Badmotorfinger, produced singles that garnered a lot of attention on alternative ratio and on MTV.
+The second album by the group, Louder Than Love, was released on a major label and their third effort, Badmotorfinger, produced singles that garnered a lot of attention on alternative radio and on MTV.
 The third album, like their first, was nominated for a Grammy award.
 Soundgarden would put out three more albums together (Superunknown, Down on the Upside, and A-Sides) before splitting up in 1997.

 From 2007 onward, Chris Cornell has been recording and performing solo.
 The Casino Royale theme, "You Know My Name," became the first song recorded for his first post-Audioslave solo album.
 The song had been nominated for and won a Grammy Award, so of course it was included on Cornell's album, Carry On.
 Cornell's 2007 album resulted in performances with Aerosmith and Linkin Park, in addition to his world tour that stretched from 2007 into 2008.
 Cornell has been busy since touring with the other two rock and metal groups; in 2009 the man who wrote "Jesus Christ Pose" released his third album, Scream.
 Scream has been a controversial album from the start and its release has continued to stir up controversy.
-The former grunge idol has never been afraid of trying new ideas, and on his most recent album he worked with Timbaland.
-Timbaland is a big name in the hip hop industry, where he is known for his skills with album production.
-It came as a surprise to long time Chris Cornell fans that he would be working with a big name, mainstream hip-hop producer.
-The question remained: would Cornell's powerful voice mesh with the sounds typical of a Timbaland album?
-Cornell's voice lends itself easily to grunge, rock, metal, and power ballads because of his vocal range and skill and Scream went on to prove that Cornell could also rock with a hip hop flavor.
+In 2010, the members of Soundgarden reformed the band and continued on, with Chris Cornell still doing some solo work as well.